Configure Delivery API

 default.pagemodelapi.version = 1.0

-Alternatively, instead of switching the default version globally for an entire site webapp, the desired Delivery API version can also be specified per request through the header:
+Alternatively, instead of switching the default version globally for an entire site webapp, the desired Delivery API version can also be specified per request through the following header:

 Configure the Delivery API